-The Museums Division of GMMB oversees eight main museums, including the National Museum.
-Two of the museums are situated inside a castle, and two are situated inside a fort.
+The Museums Division of GMMB oversees nine main museums, including the National Museum.
+Two of the museums are situated inside a castle, and three are situated inside a fort.
 Apart from their regular exhibits, the museums organise temporary exhibitions.

 In addition, the Museums Division gives technical assistance to the WEB Du Bois Centre Museum and the Kwame Nkrumah Memorial Park Museum in Accra.
 This assistance is also extended to private museums in the country such as the Police Museum in Accra, The Military Museum in Kumasi, Prempeh ll Jubilee Museum in Kumasi, the Manhyia Palace Museum in Kumasi.